heroku/herald/README.md

 1. Scraping various "sources of truth" over the internet for release information (provided via buildpacks as standard Linux executables)
 2. Presenting this information to the Language Owners
-3. Notifying them, via email, when a new release has been made.
+3. Notifying them, via GitHub Issues, when a new release has been made.
-4. Tracking the status of (Unpublished, Published, Invalid)

 All languages, except Node.js, should benefit greatly from this system.